codership/documentation/galeracluster/source/glbparameters.rst

 | **Type**                    | Boolean                          |
 +-----------------------------+----------------------------------+

 The destination selection policy determines how Galera Load Balancer determines which servers to route traffic to.
-When you set the policy to Source Tracking, connections that originate at one address are routed to the same destination.
+When you set the policy to Source Tracking, connections that originate from one address are routed to the same destination.
 That is, you can ensure that certain IP addresses always route to the same destination server.
 You can enable this by default through the :ref:`OTHER_OPTIONS <glb-other_options>` parameter.

 Bear in mind, there are some limitations to this selection policy.
 When the destination list changes, the destination choice for new connections changes as well, while established connections remain in place.
 Additionally, when a destination is marked as unavailable, all connections that would route to it fail over to another, randomly chosen destination.
-When the original target becomes available gain, routing to it for new connections resumes.
+When the original target becomes available again, routing to it for new connections resumes.
 In other words, Source Tracking works best with short-lived connections.

 For more information on other policies, see :ref:`Destination Selection Policies <glb-dest-select>`.